 VA Ratings for Hypertension

 Veterans often struggle to receive service-connected disability benefits for hypertension.
-Often, this happens because a veteran has in-service blood pressure readings that are clearly elevated but fail to meet the readings that the Department of Veterans Affairs (VA) requires.
+Often, this happens because a veteran has in-service blood pressure readings that are elevated but fail to meet the readings that the Department of Veterans Affairs (VA) requires.

-However, it’s important to know that just because an elevated blood pressure reading from active service does not meet VA’s requirements, that does not allow the VA to deny a veteran’s claim.
+However, it’s essential to know that just because an elevated blood pressure reading from active service does not meet the VA’s requirements, that does not allow the VA to deny a veteran’s claim.

 Is Hypertension a VA Disability?